jcochran206/ticket-system-capstone-client/README.md

 * I want to create an account in the system
 * so I can work on assigned tickets

+#### Asset QRCode Input Page
+* as a Customer, Tech
+* I want to create an asset tag for a device
+* so i can store it in the database

+#### Asset Inventory Page
+* as a Tech, Customer, Admin
+* I want to see all devices in inventory
+* so i can view all devices and their location

 ### Wireframes (to do now)
 (Example) Landing Page